 Toro Muerto Petroglyphs

-Near Corire, these ancient cave paintings are estimated to be more than 1,000 years old, pre-dating the rise of the Inca Empire by almost 500 years.
+Located near the small town of Corire en route to Cotahuasi, these ancient cave paintings are estimated to be more than 1,000 years old, pre-dating the rise of the Inca Empire by almost 500 years.
 Archeologists have catalogued nearly 5,000 depictions of birds, animals and humans etched into the white volcanic rock that protrude from the mountain sides.
 Toro Muerto means “Dead Bull” in Spanish, in reference to the herds of cattle that often died from dehydration on the overland journey from the mountains to the coast in colonial times.

 To visit the petroglyphs, any of the three bus companies will make a stop in Corire, which is about 3 hours from Arequipa.
 From Corire, a 2-kilometer (1.2-mile) trail leads to a checkpoint where visitors must sign in and pay a small fee.
 Another option is to take a full-day, 4-wheel-drive tour from Arequipa.
 This option is more convenient, albeit more expensive.